BretStateham/UDLLabs/CognitiveServices/readme.md

 1. Upload the photo to congitive services using the application you created in the core skills training exercise above.

-    > **Note:** if you had problems creating the app above, or just didn't have time, you can use the sample implementation [here](https://www.microsoft.com/cognitive-services/en-us/face-api)
+    > **Note:** if you had problems creating the app above, or just didn't have time, you can use the sample implementation <a target="_blank" href="https://www.microsoft.com/cognitive-services/en-us/face-api">here</a>

 1. Count the faces, and verify that all six crew members are present.

 1. Look for any additional faces or life forms that may be present.